zahaby/intro-llm-rag/main-aspects/vectorstores.md

 Vector databases work using high-dimensional vectors which can contain hundreds of different dimensions, each linked to a specific property of a data object.
 Thus creating an unrivaled level of complexity.

-Not to be confused with a vector index or a vector search library, a vector database is a complete management solution to store and filter metadata in a way that is:
+Not to be confused with a vector index or a vector search library, a vector database is a complete management solution to store and filter metadata in a way that:

 -   Is completely scalable
 -   Can be easily backed up